-Massachusetts, U.S.A.
-Not independent(1) Director since 2003 2019 Voting Results For: 95.24% Withheld: 4 76% Mr. Bekenstein is a Managing Director at Bain Capital.
+Age: 62 Massachusetts, U.S.A.
+Not independent(1) Director since 2003

+2020 Voting Results For: 94.28% Withheld: 5.72%

+Mr. Bekenstein is a Managing Director and the Co-Chairman at Bain Capital.
 Prior to joining Bain Capital in 1984, Mr. Bekenstein spent several years at Bain & Company, Inc., where he was involved with companies in a variety of industries.
-Mr. Bekenstein is a member of the Board of Directors, the Chair of the Human Resources and Compensation Committee and a member of the Nominating and Governance Committee of Canada Goose Holdings Inc. He is also a member of the Board of Directors, the Human Resources and Compensation Committee and the Nominating and Governance Committee of Dollarama Inc. He also serves as a director of several other corporations, including: Bright Horizons Family Solutions Inc. for which he is a member of the Compensation Committee, and The Michaels Companies, Inc. Mr. Bekenstein received a Bachelor of Arts from Yale University and a Master of Business Administration (MBA) from Harvard Business School.
+Mr. Bekenstein is a member of the board of directors and the Nominating and Governance Committee of Canada Goose Holdings Inc. He is also a member of the board of directors, the Human Resources and Compensation Committee and the Nominating and Governance Committee of Dollarama Inc. He also serves as a director of several other corporations, including Bright Horizons Family Solutions Inc., for which he is a member of the Compensation Committee.
+Mr. Bekenstein received a Bachelor of Arts from Yale University and a Master of Business Administration (MBA) from Harvard Business School.

-Board/Committee Membership Attendance Other Public Board Membership Board of Directors 6/7 Entity Since Human Resources, Canada Goose Holdings Inc. (4) 2017 Nomination and 3/3 The Michaels Companies, Inc. (4) 2014 Governance Committee ^{(2) (3)} Bright Horizons Family Solutions Inc. (4) 2013 Human Resources & Compensation Committee (3) 1/1 Dollarama Inc. (4) 2009 Nominating Governance and Social Responsibility Committee (3) 1/1 Total: 01.7%
+Board/Committee Membership Attendance Other Public Board Membersh ip

+Board of Directors 10/10 Entity Since

+Canada Goose Holdings Inc. (2) 2017

+Human Resources & Compensation Committee 5/5 Bright Horizons Family Solutions Inc. (2) 2013

+Committee Dollarama Inc.(2) 2009

+Nominating Governance and Social Responsibility Committee 4/4

+Total: 100%